 If a Change in Control were to have occurred on December 31, 2018, or any other date, and the executive officers did not incur a termination of employment, the executive officers would not have been entitled to any payments in connection with the Change in Control.
-However, PSUs would have been deemed to have satisfied their performance condition at target performance and OPSUs would have been deemed to have satisfied their performance condition based on actual performance as of the date of the Change in Control.
+However, PSUs would have been deemed to have satisfied their performance condition at target performance and OPSUs would have been deemed to have satisfied their performance as of the date of the Change in Control.
 In both cases, the awards would still be subject to their respective service conditions.